Are you an eCommerce entrepreneur ready for a new challenge?

 Whether you want to find a supplier first and then pick a product and audience, or do it the other way round is up to you.
 It depends whether you already have a product in mind or would prefer to pick a reliable, high-end supplier that you like and know is going to work for your business.

 When picking a supplier you want to make sure that they have a reasonable product catalog so you can sell a few products from the same supplier (having one supplier will make returns and exchanges much easier), and that they ship to your chosen destination country.
 In addition to that, while you don’t necessarily need to settle on a product straight away, you’ll at least want to make sure that the supplier’s product category is an in-demand one in your destination country.
 For example, the top products bought online in China are cosmetics, luxury bags, clothes, shoes, fashion accessories and home & furniture, with premium foreign furniture being a particular recent trend for the wealthy Chinese at present.
+Always pay attention to the trend analysis, when determining what products to sell to which market.

 Pick a product and define your audience